Funbit/ets2-telemetry-server/Readme.md

 # ETS2 Telemetry Web Server

 This is a modern ETS2 Telemetry Web Server written in C# and WebApi.
-The server exposes the following URLS:
+The server exposes the following endpoints:

 ### Telemetry REST API